WatForm/Dashplus/docs/index.md

 # Welcome to Dash+

 Dash+ is a declarative behavioural modelling language for software-based systems, meaning a model in Dash describes a transition system.
 It combines Statecharts-like hierarchical and concurrent control states with the Alloy language for describing guards and actions on individual transitions.
 It is an extension of the Alloy language therefore statements in pure Alloy can be combined with the description of the transition system in Dash+.

+The meaning of the name is 'Declarative Abstract State Hierarchy'.
+The '+' was added when we added replicated concurrent control states.

 ## Tool Support